Birthday Countdown Gift Idea

 Tip...
 Whatever the box size you choose for your birthday countdown calendar, I recommend taking a sample with you to the store so you can test for size.

 Thoughtful.
-You can make any gift extra thoughtful by including a note of some sort of special image, message, quote or saying.
+You can make any gift extra thoughtful by including a note of some sort, a special image or photo, a special message, quote or saying.

 Theme.
 For birthday countdown calendars in particular, I like to choose a theme for the gifts.
 It's like spreading a big gift over the few days before the birthday.
 Here are some themes you may like...